Read your latest personalised notifications

 All elements referred to above are mandatory.
-The ESC Credentials Committee will reject candidates who do not supply all these elements.
+The FESC Task Force will reject candidates who do not supply all these elements.

 The application procedure is available online from 15 June to 30 September.
 The applicant must submit the application online before the annual deadline: 30 September.

-All applications are evaluated by the ESC Credentials Committee on a case by case basis.
+All applications are evaluated by the FESC Task Force on a case by case basis.
 Therefore, documentation such as copies of academic or National Cardiology Diplomas, publications, supporting letters, and CV are required.
-The candidate is informed about the application status (elected or rejected) by the Fellowship Department in November (year N).
+The candidate is informed about the application status (elected or rejected) by the Fellowship Department in December (year N).

-Applications are evaluated by the ESC Credentials Committee in October (Year N).
-The result of the evaluation of the application is notified in November by email (Year N).
+Applications are evaluated by the FESC Task Force in October (Year N).
+The result of the evaluation of the application is notified in December by email (Year N).